Laws and regulations

 Some important things to consider involving the processing and dispensing of controlled substances in the pharmacy are as follows:

-Although refills are not permitted for Schedule II drugs, prescribers are authorized to issue three separate prescriptions, each for 30-day supply.
-Prescribers will enter a “do not fill until” date on such prescriptions.
-The pharmacist cannot legally fill a prescription before the specified “do not fill until” date.
-For example, if the “do not fill until date” is 10/15/2025, then the earliest date the prescription may be filled is 10/15/2025.
-The common practice for spacing sequential prescriptions is 30 days.
+Although refills are not permitted for Schedule II drugs, prescribers may issue three separate prescriptions, each for a 30-day supply.
+These prescriptions include a “do not fill until” date.
+The pharmacist cannot legally fill the prescription before that date.

 Partial fills for Schedules III-V drugs are permitted up to 6 months from the date the prescription was issued.
 The total dispensed quantity must not exceed the total prescribed quantity.